-All the generated renditions are available in the Renditions view in the left rail.
+To verify that assets are processed, preview the generated renditions in the Renditions view in the left rail.
 Open asset preview and open the left rail to access the Renditions view.
 The specific renditions in the processing profile, for which the specific asset's type matches the MIME type inclusion rules, should be visible and accessible.

 Figure: Example of two additional renditions generated by a processing profile applied to the parent folder.